 of the alignment (in bits).
 This decision is

 in accordance with the specific Implementation Advice in RM 13.3(43):

 Sizeclause should be supported for an object if the specified

 Sizeis at least as large as its subtype’s

 Size, and corresponds to a size in storage elements that is a multiple of the object’s

 An explicit size clause may be used to override the default size by increasing it.
 For example, if we have:

 type My_Boolean is new Boolean; for My_Boolean'Size use 32;

-then values of this type will always be 32 bits long.
-In the case of discrete types, the size can be increased up to 64 bits, with the effect that the entire specified field is used to hold the value, sign- or zero-extended as appropriate.
-If more than 64 bits is specified, then padding space is allocated after the value, and a warning is issued that there are unused bits.
+then values of this type will always be 32-bit long.
+In the case of discrete types, the size can be increased up to 64 bits on 32-bit targets and 128 bits on 64-bit targets, with the effect that the entire specified field is used to hold the value, sign- or zero-extended as appropriate.
+If more than 64 bits or 128 bits resp. is specified, then padding space is allocated after the value, and a warning is issued that there are unused bits.

 Similarly the size of records and arrays may be increased, and the effect is to add padding bits after the value.
 This also causes a warning message to be generated.